Award-winning Cambodian activist quits after probes into her past

 Somaly Mam’s former husband, Frenchman Pierre Legros, rejected a claim made in her book that the couple’s daughter had been kidnapped several years ago as a result of Somaly’s fight against sex slavery.

-He insisted their daughter had eloped with her boyfriend and said investigations into Somaly Mam’s stories showed the need for better oversight with non-governmental organizations.

-Reporting by Prak Chan Thul; Editing by Martin Petty and Ron Popeski
+He insisted their daughter had eloped with her boyfriend and said investigations into Somaly Mam’s stories showed the need for better oversight with non-governmental organisations.
+(Reporting by Prak Chan Thul; Editing by Martin Petty and Ron Popeski)